andreavillegasm/MadEvents/README.md

 livelink: https://jsandzz.tech/mad_event/

+Please find the database sql file on the Database folder

 ## Gallery Feature
 1. Public gallery:
 From here everyone can see the complete pictures.
 Which is posted by the event attendees.
 So that new user will have a clear idea that how our event actually happend and how our guest enjoyed it.
 Also a public gallery will give opportunity to every user to share their happiness with everyone.